 Wind turbine gearbox

-A model of a typical transmission design used in wind turbines.
-It consists of a planetary stage and two spur gear stages.
+This is a model of a typical transmission design used in wind turbines.
+It consists of a planetary stage and two cylindrical gear stages.

 Planetary carrier modeling and calculations made easy